novikov-alexander/NeuralAmpModelerCore/README.md

 # NeuralAmpModelerCore
 Core DSP library for NAM plugins.
+CUDA implementation

 For an example how to use, see [NeuralAmpModelerPlugin](https://github.com/sdatkinson/NeuralAmpModelerPlugin).